zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-overview.md

 **value**: The value property is bound to the value shown in the control.
 You can subscribe to it in order to respond to user input, and you can set it to update the widget's value programmatically.
 This property is configurable.

 **disabled**: Setting this property to `true` stops the user from entering data into the control.
 It will also prevent validation from running, because if validation fails, there is no way for the user to correct the value of this control.
 This property also shows the user that the control is disabled by changing the styling and aria attributes.
+This property is configurable.

 **dirty**: The dirty property is bound to the edit state of the control.
 It is changed from `false` to `true` if the user changes the `value` property by interacting with the control.
 Setting the `value` property programmatically will not affect the `dirty` state of the control.
 Additionally, when a blade is closed, and there are dirty fields present, a popup is displayed that warns the user that they might lose their input.
 This alert is suppressed when the blade is closed programmatically with the blade close APIs, and data is sent back to the parent blade.
 Additionally, developers can control the behavior of this alert by using the `Context.Form.ConfigureAlertOnClose` method, where context is the blade context object.
 This property is configurable.